Lane Thomas Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Orioles pitching staff ranks 17th in MLB.
+- The Orioles pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Orioles have the 25th-ranked team ERA across all MLB pitching staffs (5.29).
+- The Orioles have the 23rd-ranked team ERA across all MLB pitching staffs (4.97).

-- Orioles pitchers combine to rank 20th in baseball in home runs surrendered (22 total, 1.4 per game).
+- The Orioles rank 20th in baseball in home runs allowed (22 total, 1.3 per game).

-- Kremer (0-0 with a 9.49 ERA and eight strikeouts in 12 1/3 innings pitched) gets the start for the Orioles, his fourth of the season.
+- Bradish (0-0) gets the start for the Orioles, his second of the season.

-- In his last outing on Wednesday against the Oakland Athletics, the righty went 4 1/3 innings, giving up four earned runs while surrendering five hits.

-- In three games this season, the 27-year-old has put up a 9.49 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .314 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.